jcg5g9/Smallmouth_Bass_Genomics_R_Scripts/README.md

 #### Fully-filtered SMB dataset, MIDARK and WHITE, MIDARK and SKIA to obtain diagnostic SNPS
 #### Fully-filtered SMB dataset, Admixed populations only to assess admixture

-# Aim 8 - Demographic Analysis with DADI (Diffusion Approximation of Demographic Inference)
+# Aim 8 - Demographic Analysis with DADI (Diffusion Approximation of Demographic Inference) input file preparation
 ### File 1: SMB_DADI_PREP.Rmd

 Purpose: Here I am generating input files for the program DADI, which is used to infer demographic history of lineages, including timing of divergence, migration rates, admixture timing, patterns of population growth or constriction, etc. For this program, demographic inference is conducted using the site frequency spectrum of the populations of interest, which is simply the distribution of allele frequencies in that population (with allele frequency on the x-axis and number of loci with that frequency on the y-axis).
 Specifically, demographic inference is based on the frequency of the minor or rare allele (usually the derived allele) at a biallelic SNP.
 There are particular minor allele frequency distributions which signify different demographic events.
 For example, an excess of rare alleles indicates population growth, and a relatively uniform distribution of allele frequencies (not as many rare alleles relative to other alleles) is indicative of a bottleneck.
 Admixture has a unique allele frequency signature as well.